datamate-rethink-it/seafile-admin-docs/docs/docker/single-node.md

 :partying_face: **Congratulations!** You've completed the basic setup of your Seafile Server.

-## Next steps
+## Next steps: use it or configure it

-Your Seafile journey has just begun!
-While you can dive straight into Seafile, uploading some files, adding users, utilizing the API, and more, there's an array of possibilities to explore.
+Now it's your turn!
+You can dive right into Seafile: upload files, add users, utilize the API, and explore all its features.

+Or, if you prefer, you can start by **configuring your Seafile Server**.
+In the next section, we'll guide you through [configuring your Seafile Server using the .env file](../docker/how-to-configure-docker.md).